MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/request-create-save-notification-channel.md

 The channel URI is packaged in an HTTP POST request and sent to the server.

+> [!IMPORTANT]
-**Important**  You should send this information to your server in a secure manner.
+> You should send this information to your server in a secure manner.
 You should require the app to authenticate itself with the server when it transmits the channel URI.
 Encrypt the information and use a secure protocol such as HTTPS.

 ``` csharp
 String serverUrl = "http://www.contoso.com";